squidfingers/starkplayer/README.md

 * __buffertime:__ The number of seconds to buffer before the video will start to play.
 Defaults to 10.
 * __border:__ The hexadecimal color of the border.
 If omitted, a border will not be displayed.
 * __logo:__ The logo to be displayed over the top right corner of the video.
 Optional.
+* __aspectratio:__ Adjust the aspect ratio of the video and poster image.
+Acceptable values are: 'maintain' and 'stretch'.
+Defaults to 'maintain'.
 * __videoplayer:__ The url to videoplayer.swf.
 Defaults to the same directory as the HTML file.

 ### YouTube ###